mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 Midway through December, I noticed WebAgency had stopped making progress on anything.

-They stopped scheduling calls to review work with me.
-They occasionally shared updates over email, but comments I left on their designs sat ignored for weeks.
+They stopped scheduling calls to review work with me, and the comments I left on their designs sat ignored for weeks.

 I chalked it up to the holidays.
 Lots of people are on vacation in December, so I assumed things would pick back up in the new year.